Destinations Greece Athens

 South-slope entry · pre-booked 8 a.m. timed ticket

-Pre-book the timed ticket online the day before (€30, single monument only — combo scrapped 2025).
-The first hour is the only one — by 10 a.m. the cruise crowds have arrived and the limestone is 40°C. Enter from the south slope; exit north toward the museum.
+Pre-book the timed ticket online the day before (€30, single monument only; the combo was scrapped in 2025).
+The first hour is the only one, because by 10 a.m. the cruise crowds have arrived and the limestone is 40°C. Enter from the south slope, exit north toward the museum.

 €30 single ticketPre-book online